 - Students must submit proof of employment to the Office of Student Financial Planning.

 If you have questions about the in-service tuition scholarship, please call the Office of Student Financial Planning at 386-822-7120.

-Stetson University offers eight one-course scholarships to School District of Volusia, Seminole and Flagler County employees seeking admission into one of Stetson University's graduate education or school counseling programs.
+Stetson University offers eight one-course scholarships to School District's of Volusia, Seminole and Flagler County employees of a minority seeking admission into Stetson University's graduate education program.
 Information regarding these scholarships is available through the district's Professional Development Office or by contacting the university's Office of Graduate Studies at 386-822-7075.

 Value: One three-credit hour course

 Florida Critical Teacher Shortage Loan Forgiveness and Tuition Reimbursement

 The Critical Teacher Shortage Student Loan Forgiveness Program provides financial assistance to eligible Florida teachers who hold a valid Florida teacher's certificate or Florida Department of Health license by assisting them in the repayment of undergraduate and graduate educational loans that led to certification in a critical teacher shortage subject area.
 The Florida C.T.S.L.F. is a state-funded program and is not the Federal Title I program.
 This forgiveness program can be used after completion of a degree in an approved critical area.
 Candidates must teach in that critical area for at least two years in a critical area.
 Note: This is based on legislative approval and varies from year to year.